mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 the training data (see the algorithm below).
 The process then restarts and gathers more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows, until a satisfactory solution is found, or unitl a predefined stopping criterion is met.
+Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows until a satisfactory solution is found, or until a predefined stopping criterion is met.

 .. admonition:: Algorithm